United States Mint: Denver (D)

-San Francisco
+San Francisco (S)

 A coin press built for the San Francisco Mint by Morgan & Orr in 1873.
 It is currently located at the ANA Money Museum in Colorado Springs.

 The San Francisco branch, opened in 1854 to serve the goldfields of the California Gold Rush, uses an S mint mark.
 It quickly outgrew its first building and moved into a new facility in 1874.
 This building, one of the few that survived the great earthquake and fire of 1906, served until 1937, when the present facility was opened.
 It was closed in 1955, then reopened a decade later during the coin shortage of the mid-60s.
 In 1968, it took over most proof-coinage production from Philadelphia, and since 1975, it has been used almost exclusively for proof coinage, with the exceptions of the Anthony dollar (1979–1981), a portion of the mintage of cents in the early 1980s, (these cents are indistinguishable from those minted at Philadelphia), and a small portion of America the Beautiful quarters minted in circulation-quality (but not issued for circulation) since 2012.

-West Point
+West Point (W)

 The West Point branch is the newest mint facility, gaining official status as a branch mint in 1988.
 Its predecessor, the West Point Bullion Depository, was opened in 1938, and cents were produced there from 1973 to 1986.
 Along with these, which were identical to those produced at Philadelphia, West Point has struck a great deal of commemorative and proof coinage bearing the W mint mark.
 In 1996, West Point produced clad dimes, but for collectors, not for circulation.
 The West Point facility is still used for storage of part of the United States' gold bullion reserves, and West Point is now the United States' production facility for gold, silver, platinum, and palladium American Eagle coins.
 In 2019 and 2020, West Point produced limited quantities of circulating quarters bearing the "W" mint mark for the first time.
 The 2020 West Point quarters also bore a V75 privy mark to commemorate the 75th anniversary of the end of World War II.
 In 2019 West Point also produced special edition cents and in 2020 special edition nickels.